Prof. dr. Luc Lens

 A hub for scientists

-The Avian Ecology and Evolution (AEE) lab provides a hub for researchers who typically show the same variation in site fidelity as their objects of study: some are strictly territorial, others reside mainly in partner institutions but are regularly in transit, while a few are true long-distance wanderers or even vagrants.
-But all AEE students have in common that they are working towards a PhD awarded by Ghent University, often in the form of a joint diploma (cotutelle) with a partner faculty or institution.
-The hallmarks of the lab are scientific excellence and technological innovation, which we try to achieve through multidisciplinary collaboration with international experts and involvement of conservation NGOs and citizens.
+The Avian Ecology and Evolution Lab acts as a hub for national and international avian researchers, who exhibit the same variation in site fidelity as the subject of their study: some are year-round residents, others are mainly based at partner institutions with frequent dispersal, and a few embody true long-distance migrants or even vagrants.
+However, all AEE students share a common goal – to work towards a PhD awarded by Ghent University, often through a joint diploma (cotutelle) in collaboration with partner faculties or institutions, or to carry out a postdoctoral research program.
+The hallmarks of the AEE lab are scientific excellence and technological innovation, which we carefully foster through multidisciplinary collaboration with international experts and active engagement with conservation NGOs and citizens.
+Within UGent, the AEE lab is a founding partner of the Centre for Research on Cognition, Behaviour and Ecology of Animals, an open-ended collaborative research unit that brings together researchers from the Faculty of Psychology and Educational Sciences, the Faculty of Veterinary Medicine and the Faculty of Sciences.

 Current research programs